Arnold Oehlrich

 Arnold Henry "Itch" Oehlrich (November 24, 1905 – June 27, 1965) was an American football player.
 He played college football as a fullback for Nebraska from 1925 to 1927.
 He also played professional football in the National Football League (NFL), principally as a halfback, for the Frankford Yellow Jackets in 1928 and 1929.

-Early years
+Early life

 Oehlrich was born in Clarks, Nebraska, in 1905.
 He attended Columbus High School in Columbus, Nebraska, where he "attained state-wide fame for his prowess in consistently lugging the pigskin for substantial gains."
 He also played basketball and track in high school, winning a total of 11 athletic letters in the three sports.

 Nebraska

 Oehlrich played college football as a fullback for Nebraska from 1925 to 1927.
 At Nebraska, he earned a reputation as "a fine defensive back, an excellent blocker [who] made substantial gains every time he carried the ball", but "didn't score the touchdowns."